TMackay-Champion/LinaForma/TheriakDomino_tools/E3_loop_THERIAK/README.md

 **database = '?'**\
 This should match the name of the database file in the automation folder.\
 **path = '?'**\
 This should be a CSV file with the P-T path information.
-Grids can be created using script E3a.
+Grids can be created using script E3a.\
+**mac = ?**\
+Are you using a MAC or WINDOWS machine?
+Mac = 1, Windows = 0.

 ### E3b script output